awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.ErrorHandling.md

   + `SUSPEND_TABLE` – The task continues but data from the table with the error record is moved into an error state and the data isn't replicated\.
   + `STOP_TASK` – The task stops and manual intervention is required\.
   + `UPDATE_RECORD` – If the target record is missing, the missing target record is inserted into the target table\.
 Selecting this option requires full supplemental logging to be enabled for all the source table columns when Oracle is the source database\.
-+ `ApplyErrorEscalationPolicy` – Determines what action AWS DMS takes when the maximum number of errors \(set using the `ApplyErrorsEscalationCount` parameter\) is reached\.
++ `ApplyErrorEscalationPolicy` – Determines what action AWS DMS takes when the maximum number of errors \(set using the `ApplyErrorEscalationCount` parameter\) is reached\.
   + `LOG_ERROR` – The task continues and the error is written to the task log\.
   + `SUSPEND_TABLE` – The task continues but data from the table with the error record is moved into an error state and the data isn't replicated\.
   + `STOP_TASK` – The task stops and manual intervention is required\.